Saint Malo, Louisiana: Role in the War of 1812

-Filipino-Americans residing in the region, referred to as "Manilamen," were recruited by local pirate Jean Lafitte to join his "Baratarians", a group of privately recruited soldiers serving under the American forces under the command of Andrew Jackson, in the defense of New Orleans.
-They played a decisive role in securing the American victory, firing barrage after barrage of well-aimed artillery fire.
+According to anecdotal evidence, a number of Filipino Americans residing in the region, referred to as "Manilamen", were recruited by local pirate Jean Lafitte to join his "Baratarians", a group of privately recruited soldiers serving under the American forces under the command of Andrew Jackson, in the defense of New Orleans.
 Historian Marina Espina states that the defending American force under Jackson consisted of "regular army troops, state militia, western sharpshooters, two regiments and pirates from the Delta Swamps (which included the aforementioned Filipinos)."
+However, one historian notes that it appears that possibly only a single Manilaman fought in the battle, and that a lot of it is intertwined with local legends and myths.

 Description

 Dwellings

 The Manilamen lived in small houses supported above the water by stilts in a similar style to the nipa huts of the Philippines.
 Wood needed to construct dwellings had to be acquired elsewhere as it could not be easily found in the swamps.
 The palmetto and woven-cane construction often did not withstand the harsh climate of marsh and had to be repaired or replaced frequently.
 Windows were draped with netting to protect from mosquitoes and other biting insects.
 Dwellings lacked furniture including tables, chairs, and bed frames.
 Mattresses were stuffed with dried Spanish moss which had been a common practice in the region and had even been used to upholster the Ford Model T. The mattresses were laid upon a series of shelves mounted against the walls.
-According to Hearn, the fishermen slept at night “among barrels of flour and folded sails and smoked fish.”
+According to Hearn, the fishermen slept at night "among barrels of flour and folded sails and smoked fish."